priyavrat8065/javascript-notes/javascript-notes.md

 #### Outer Environment Property

-It is a property of the Fuction/Global Environment record.
-In the case of global Environment it is null but in other cases it points to the Environament Record it is created in.
+It is a property of the Function/Global Environment record.
+In the case of global Environment it is null but in other cases it points to the Environment Record it is created in.

 ## Lexical Environment